bjornbryggman/eu4_modding_tools/backend/app/images/misc/map/explainer.md

 we need to generate terrain picture with the same name as the terrain type, and add that to the localization.

+e.g. "fey_gladeway" terrain would need to be included in the combat.gfx and colonisationpanel.gfx texts, respectively.

 it also needs to be added to combat terrain gfx.